lrug/lrug.org/source/meetings/2022/january/index.html.md

 > friends, and win bragging rights.
 Or simply invite them and enjoy spending
 > time with them.

+The quiz will have 4 categories, and each category will have between 20 and 30 questions.
+The 4 categories are:

+- Ruby
+- Ruby on Rails
+- General computing
+- London

 {::coverage year="2022" month="january" talk="pub-quiz" /}

 ## Afterwards